woylie/ex_icon/README.md

 digit. `1password.svg` becomes `icon_1password`.

 Icons with names that cannot be turned into function names are skipped and reported.
+If you listed such an icon in your configuration, the task fails instead.

 ## Icon contents

 ExIcon only keeps the SVG elements and attributes it knows.
 If an icon uses anything else, such as a `script` element or an `onclick` attribute, ExIcon skips the icon and prints the reason.
+If you listed such an icon in your configuration, the task fails instead.

 Attributes that load another document are not allowed. `href` and `xlink:href` may only point at an ID in the same file, and a `style` attribute may not